2023 Most Popular Online Special Education Schools in Georgia

 Read full report on Special Education at Brenau University

-Out of the 6 schools in Georgia that were part of this year’s ranking, Georgia College & State University landed the # 5 spot on the list.
-Georgia College is a medium-sized public school located in the town of Milledgeville.
+The excellent online programs at Georgia College & State University helped the school earn the #5 place on this year’s ranking of the best special education schools in Georgia.
+Georgia College is a medium-sized public school located in the distant town of Milledgeville.

 On average, special ed graduates from Georgia College take out $22,866 in student loans while working on their degree.